 Accessibility Levels at SND

-|Access to data through SND||Data can be accessed through SND’s research data catalogue.|
+|Access to data through SND||Data can be accessed through the SND research data catalogue.|

 |Access to data through an external actor||Data can be accessed through another actor than SND.
-SND’s catalogue contains information on the accessibility level of the data with the external actor as well as a direct referral to the location of the data.|
+The SND catalogue contains information on the accessibility level of the data with the external actor as well as a direct referral to the location of the data.|

-|Data are freely accessible||Data are freely accessible via direct download from the web page.|
+|Data are freely accessible||Data are freely accessible via direct download from the website.|

 |Access to data is restricted||Data access may be restricted due to personal data or other sensitive information in the data material.
-Permission from the data owner may be necessary before data can be accessed.|
+The research principal may conduct a confidentiality assessment before the data are released.|

 Find and order data

 Data that are accessible via direct download can be downloaded via a button or link in the catalogue entry (usually as a package with data and related documentation).
-If you want to order data that are freely accessible by order, click the Order data button.
+If you want to order data that are accessible by order, click the Order data button.
 Normally, it will take no more than a couple of days for you to receive ordered data.

-Some data have restricted access, meaning that there are some limitations for access to them.
-The data can, for instance, contain personal data or other sensitive information that require the research principal to approve a request for access to them.
+Some data have restricted access, meaning that there are limitations for access to them.
+The material can, for instance, contain personal data or other sensitive information that require the research principal to approve a request for access to them.
 When you place an order for data with restricted access, it may take a little longer to gain access to the data, as the research principal needs to be contacted, but we process every order as quickly as possible.